 If you do not respond to the lawsuit, the creditor asks the court to grant a default judgment.
 A default judgment (personal judgment) is a court order stating you owe the creditor a specific amount of money.
 The court records the personal judgment in the county records.

-After receiving a judgment, the creditor can request the court issue a wage garnishment order.
+or unpaid debt, the creditor can request the court issue a wage garnishment order.
 The creditor sends the order to your employer.
 Your employer must withhold a portion of your wages each pay period to send to the creditor.
 Your employer continues withholding a portion of your income until the debt is paid in full.

 IMPORTANT NOTE: Some creditors do not need to obtain a judgment before they can garnish your wages.